 RBO will:

-• develop our oversight regime by providing us with capacity options for future compliance oversight.
-This will be supported by our approach to risk management and means of supporting industry partners in an ever evolving aviation landscape.
+- Mature our oversight regime by providing the CAA with a more agile and flexible approach to compliance oversight.
+This will support enhanced management of risk and provide greater means of supporting industry partners in the evolving aviation security landscape.

 Training

-Training is available on a variety of Aviation Security topics, including SeMS, and is particularly relevant for Security Managers and Accountable Managers.
+Training is available on a variety of Aviation Security topics, including SeMS, and is particularly relevant for SeMS Managers and Accountable Managers.

 Our training provides a great opportunity to meet with the Regulator and Industry colleagues, share best practice, and find out more about implementing a successful SeMS.